 - Ultimate Guide to Google AdWords

-With my latest PPC campaign management duties, I thought I’d brush up on AdWords again.
+With my renewed PPC campaign management duties over the last year I thought I’d brush up on AdWords again.

 - Google AdWords